serokell/tzbot/README.md

 * [x] Time references in code blocks are ignored.
 * [x] Supports messages sent to public and private channels and shared channels where the bot is present; replies in threads are also supported.
-* [x] Users can send direct messages to the bot to translate time references.
+* [x] Users can send direct messages to the bot to convert time references.
-* [x] Every message in the workspace can be translated by selecting _Translate time references_ from the message's context menu `⋮`.
+* [x] Every message in the workspace can be converted by selecting _Convert time references_ from the message's context menu `⋮`.
 * [x] If a message contains wrongly converted or unrecognized time references, users can report an issue from a message's context menu `⋮`;